 Introduction

+R01 – Changes discussed during review.

 The blocking UPDATE functionality allows the redirection of an UPDATE request to another entity (AE or CSE).

 Since this is enabled through the use of a subscription, which has a wide variety of attributes to support other uses cases, further definition is needed to describe how this type of subscription should/can be created.